glu-factory/glu/README.md

 - No boilerplate or setup required
 - No wrappers around node modules

-We have avidly tried to keep dependencies of this project to a minimum (relying on only `ws` and `get-port`).
+We have avidly tried to keep dependencies of this project to a minimum (relying on only `ws`).
 To develop and consume glu apps however you will need to have installed a recent version of Nodejs and Google Chrome.
 Currently glu is only tested on and likely to work on macOS.

 ## Quickstart